InformaticsMatters/squonk2-data-manager-job-operator/README.md

-This repo contains a Kubernetes [Operator] based on the [kopf] and [kubernetes] Python packages that is used by the **Informatics Matters Data Manager API** to create transient Jobs for the Data Manager service.
+This repo contains a Kubernetes [Operator] based on the [kopf] and [kubernetes] Python packages that is used by the **Informatics Matters Data Manager API** to create transient Jobs (Kubernetes Pods) for the Data Manager service.

 Prerequisites: -